portworx/px-docs/scheduler/kubernetes/elk-k8s.md

 - Coordinating node
 	A node which only routes requests, handles the search reduce phase, and distributes bulk indexing.

-In the document we will create an ES cluster with
--	3 master nodes
--	3 data nodes and
--	2 coordinating nodes.

 ## Prerequisites

 -	A running Kubernetes cluster with v 1.6+